-We’re pleased to announce that our gymnasts are now able to make their return to Derby Active Gymnastics from Tue 29 Sept, at Springwood Leisure Centre.
+We’re pleased to announce that our gymnasts are now able to make their return to Derby Active Gymnastics in any Tier during the COVID Panademic at Springwood Leisure Centre.

 4pm – 5pm